LabSound/labsound-c/README.md

 } ls_PinDataType;
 ```

-There are some housekeeping routines.
-You'll need to create and release the LabSoundAPI_1_0 interface object, and once per frame call `ls_idle` to give the engine a chance to do various tasks.
+There are also some housekeeping routines.
+You'll need to create and release
+the LabSoundAPI_1_0 interface object, and once per frame (eg. once a game frame at
+1/60s) call `ls_idle` to give the engine a chance to do various tasks.

 ```c